Children spend 7 years at primary school, split into three different stages:

 In KS2 it is not possible to have single year group classes as there are over 90 children, for three classes in four year groups.
 The class structure for 2021-22 is listed in this table:

 |Class Europe||All the Y3 children and a small % of Y4 children based in cohort size.|

 |Class Asia||The majority of Y4 children and around 60% of the Y5 cohort|

 |Class North America||All the Y6 children and around 40% of the Y5 cohort.|

 For any mixed age class in the school the criteria for placing children is based mostly on academic attainment and progress.
 The school teaching staff meet around three times in the spring and summer terms to finalise the lists.
 To use a child in Y3 as an example, if they were not yet secure in their core (English and maths) skills it is more appropriate for them to stay in Class Europe (Y3/4 class) to consolidate their skills rather than be placed with the older class (Y4/5).
-We have never been in a situation where all children are age appropriate for their academic attainment.
 If we cannot separate the groups through academic criteria we look at other factors (friendship groups, maturity, number of boys / girls in the class etc).

 Please be aware that this process is explained fully to and supported by our Board of Governors.
 Whilst we understand parents may not agree with the choice of class for their children we ask you to respect the decision of the professional teaching staff.
 If you have any queries about placement in classes please arrange to speak to your child’s class teacher or the headteacher.
 We are of course more than happy to explain the rationale but the decision is final and cannot be appealed.
 The Board of Governors have agreed to this.